soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 * SBUS (__Experimental__) output on the TX pin through an inverter.
 The channel sequence is AETR, more specifically Roll, Pitch, Throttle, Yaw, AUX1, AUX2, AUX3, AUX4, AUX5, AUX6, AUX7, AUX8, AUX9, AUX10, AUX11, AUX12.
 SBUS packets are output every 7 milliseconds.

 ## Receiver Setup
 The receiver must be bound to the transmitter.
-There are several ways for the receiver to enter Bind Mode:
+There are several ways for the receiver to enter Bind Mode.
+When a receiver is in bind mode the LED will be on.
 * A new Arduino will start in bind mode automatically.
 Only an Arduino that was flashed for the first time (not previously bound) does this.
 Re-flashing the software will retain the old binding unless the EEPROM has been erased.
 * Erasing the EEPROM on the Arduino will make it start up in bind mode just like a new Arduino.
 The Arduino sketch [here]( https://github.com/soligen2010/Reset_EEPROM) will erase the EEPROM.
 * Connect the Bind Jumper, or press the Bind button while the receiver powers on.
 * The protocol has a Un-bind command (it erases the EEPROM), after which a re-start will cause the receiver to enter bind mode just like a new Arduino.
 After an Unbind the LED will blink until the receiver is re-started.

-Turn on the transmitter in bind mode.
-The LED turns on solid, then will blink slowly after a successful bind.
+Turn on the transmitter and have it send a Bind packet.
+The receiver LED changes from always on to a slow blink when the bind is successful.
 Re-start the receiver after the bind and take the transmitter out of Bind mode, then test the connection.

 ## Fail-safe
 The receiver fail-safes after 1 second when no packets are received.
 If a connection is not restored within 3 seconds then the receiver will disarm.